mbadolato/iTerm2-Color-Schemes/README.md

 The Chester theme was created by [KH](https://github.com/spectralkh)

+The Django theme was created by [Jannis Leidel](https://code.djangoproject.com/wiki/TextMate).
+The original colors schemes were created by [threespot.com](https://threespot.com) for the Django Software Foundation

+The DjangoSmoothy theme was created by [Jannis Leidel](https://code.djangoproject.com/wiki/TextMate).
+The original colors schemes were created by [threespot.com](https://threespot.com) for the Django Software Foundation

+The DjangoRebornAgain theme was created by [christopherscott](https://github.com/christopherscott/django-reborn) based on the original Django themes by [Jannis Leidel](https://code.djangoproject.com/wiki/TextMate)

 The Kolorit theme was created by [thomaspaulmann](https://github.com/thomaspaulmann)

 The Cyberpunk theme was created by [Murderlon](https://github.com/Murderlon/cyberpunk-iterm)